Help, I'm stuck in a Trump time loop. And so are you.

 And still the number of cases are growing.
 In April, Surgeon General Jerome Adams warned that we were approaching a peak death count.
 “This is going to be the hardest and the saddest week of most Americans’ lives,” he said.
 Back then, New York’s hospitals were overwhelmed, tests were few and far between, and every day seemed to drag on.
 But really, with the exception of replacing what happened in New York with what has been happening in Texas, Florida, and Arizona, was “the hardest saddest week” in April any different from all the subsequent hard, sad weeks?

 Months later and everything still feels the same.
 Cases in Florida, Arizona, and Texas skyrocketed and a death toll thought unimaginable a few months ago is a reality.
-It’s still taking weeks to get coronavirus tests results back to patients rendering them mostly useless except as a metric.
+It’s still taking weeks to get coronavirus tests results back to patients, rendering them mostly useless except as a metric.
 There’s still no comprehensive plan for nationwide testing, sending children safely back to school, or providing a safety net for the millions facing economic calamity.

 Trump’s response to the American clusterfuck is to double down.
 He’s still downplaying the virus.
 He’s still demanding that schools and businesses reopen, safety be damned.
 He’s still blaming China for his incompetence.
 His failures have an iron grip on the country, forcing us to live the same grim reality every day.
 Internally, we all may be joining Sarah as she screams, “Tell me what the fuck is going on!”
 But in the stark light of these days, the reality is what Nyles so eloquently described: “This is today, today is yesterday, and tomorrow is also today.
 It’s one of those infinite time loop situations you might’ve heard about.”